Equinox134/Equinox134/README.md

 ### Hello World
-A random guy who does random stuff
+A random gosu who does gosu stuff

 <!--
 **Equinox134/Equinox134** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.